 The Panel held one substantive meeting with the parties on 16-18 April 2013.
 A session with the third parties took place on 17 April 2013.
 At the request of the parties, the Panel's meeting with the parties was opened to the public by means of a delayed video showing.
-A portion of the Panel's meeting with the third parties was also opened to the public by means of a delayed video showing.
+A portion of the Panel's meeting with the third parties was also opened to the public by means of a delayed of a delayed video showing.

 The United States argued that the European Union and certain member States failed to comply with the DSB's recommendations and rulings for two main reasons.
-First, the United States claimed that the European Union and certain member States had failed to act in conformity with the obligation in Article 7.8 of the SCM Agreement to "take appropriate steps to remove the adverse effects" or "withdraw the subsidy" on the grounds that the subsidies found to have caused adverse effects in the original proceeding continued to cause adverse effects, and because by agreeing to provide Airbus with LA/MSF for Airbus' latest model of LCA, the A350XWB, France, Germany, Spain, and the United Kingdom "continued and even expanded" the subsidization of Airbus' LCA activities, thereby causing "additional adverse effects" to the United States' interests, within the meaning of Articles 5(c) and 6.3 of the SCM Agreement.
-Second, the United States claimed that France, Germany, Spain, and the United Kingdom failed to comply with the recommendations and rulings adopted by the DSB because, according to the United States, the A350XWB and A380 LA/MSF measures are prohibited export and/or import substitution subsidies, within the meaning of Articles 3.1 and 3.2 of the SCM Agreement.
+First, the United States claimed that the European Union and certain member States had failed to act in conformity with the obligation in Article 7.8 of the SCM Agreement to "take appropriate steps to remove the adverse effects" or "withdraw the subsidy" on the grounds that the subsidies found to have caused adverse effects in the original proceeding continued to cause adverse effects, and because by agreeing to provide Airbus with LA/MSF for Airbus' latest model of LCA, the A350XWB, France, Germany, Spain, and the United Kingdom "continued and even expanded" the subsidization of Airbus' LCA activities, thereby causing "additional adverse effects" to the United States claimed that France, Germany, Spain, and the United Kingdom failed to comply with the recommendations and rulings adopted by the DSB because, according to the United States, the A350XWB and A380 LA/MSF measures are prohibited export and/or import substitution subsidies, within the meaning of Articles 3.1 and 3.2 of the SCM Agreement.